 Who here remembers going to the park to feed the ducks when they were a child?
 I know I do!
 It was something I always looked forward to.
-I still vividly remember one day after preschool tossing bread to the ducks and leaning so far over the edge I fell in the pond!
+I still vividly remember one day after preschool tossing bread to the ducks and leaning so far over the edge I fell into the pond!
 I’m sure it scared my mom, but I was more upset I got my favorite Strawberry Shortcake dress all wet.
 Falling in the pond didn’t deter my love of ducks!
 Where was I going with this?
 Oh right – feeding ducks!

-The other treat they go crazy for is Romaine lettuce.
+The other treat mine go crazy for is Romaine lettuce.
 Most days I bring out a head of lettuce to feed the rabbits.
-The ducks have caught onto this little routine and will follow me around while I do my morning chores quacking non stop at me, letting me know that it’s not just the rabbits that love lettuce.
+The ducks have caught onto this routine and will follow me around while I do my morning chores quacking non stop at me, letting me know that it’s not just the rabbits that love lettuce.
 They are so cute, I always peel off a few leaves for them.
-Most types of lettuce are great for them, but try to avoid Iceberg lettuce as it has limited nutritional value.
+Most types of lettuce are great for them, but avoid Iceberg lettuce as it has limited nutritional value.

 You can grow lots of healthy treats for your ducks right in your garden.
 For information on gardening for your pets, click here

 Tear up bits of wheat grass, dandelion greens, or fresh herbs like oregano, rosemary, basil, mint, calendula, or parsley and float them in their water dish or pool.
 They will have a great time fishing their treats out.
-The only thing to be aware of here is if you are picking these items out of your yard, make sure they have not been treated with any kind of weed killer or pesticide.
+The only thing to be aware of is if you are picking things like dandelion greens out of your yard, make sure they have not been treated with any kind of weed killer or pesticide.